Traditional Sash Windows UK

 Edwardian style borrowed freely from the eras that preceded it, combining the best features of the Georgian and Victorian styles.
 Double hung Edwardian sash windows commonly incorporated a six over two glazing configuration.
 By the early 1900s, side hinged casement windows became increasingly popular.
 A popular style for the casement window was to be grouped into a bow window featuring a decorative Art Nouveau or Neo-Georgian lead lights on the upper section.

-Double glazing Georgian sash windows with replacement sashes retrofitted into the existing box sash frames.
-Winchester, Hampshire.
-Berkshire Sash Window Specialist installed double glazed sashes
+Double glazing Victorian sash windows with replacement sashes retrofitted into the existing box sash frames in Weybridge, Surrey.
+Berkshire Sash Window Specialist installed double glazed

 Reinstating sash windows with new double glazed sashes Fitted into the existing box sash frames.
-Wimbledon, South West London.
-These traditional sash windows in Wimbledon,
+Shepherd’s Bush, West London.
+These Edwardian sash windows in Shepherd’s